ibexa/documentation-developer/docs/content_management/user_generated_content.md

 # User-generated content

 [[= product_name =]] comes with content edition features via the Symfony stack.
-They are meant to allow the implementation of user-generated content from the front end, without entering the Back Office.
+They are meant to allow the implementation of user-generated content from the front end, without entering the back office.

 ## Creating a new draft